sunnysompalli/ShoobaDoobaTalks/README.md

 -Read code of sample IRC client

 -Are sockets read/write or just write?

+5/16/16
+-Make connection over url and not just localhost

+-Allow clients to choose their own ports

+5/22/16

+-Check if URL is hosting a client

+-check if ports that clients chose are not blocked or not currently in use

+-what the hell is URLConnect